-Continuing a lifelong connection to earth and ocean, Joyce Zavorskas has exhibited in London, Paris, New York, Philadelphia, California, as well as Boston, Cape Cod and the Islands.
-Her recent panoramic paintings and monotypes document the constantly changing coastal environment from dawn to dusk.
-She paints from direct observation in nature throughout the year, hiking cliffs, dunes and waterways with backpack and easel, documenting shifting shadows and tides.
-Monotypes are created in the colder winter months in her printmaking studio, where she also offers monotype, etching, and solar etching workshops.
+Continuing a lifelong connection to earth and ocean, Joyce Zavorskas has exhibited in London, Paris, New York, Philadelphia, California, Boston, and Cape Cod.
+Recent paintings, monotypes, and etchings document the constantly changing coastal environment.
+She paints in oil from direct observation in nature throughout the year, hiking cliffs, dunes and waterways.

 Zavorskas earned a BFA at Syracuse University, and MFA in Painting/Printmaking at MassArt.
 In winter she creates luminous oil-base monotypes, transferred from Plexiglas to paper once only with a manual etching press.
 Zavorskas offers monotype and etching workshops in her Orleans printmaking studio throughout the year.

 Joyce worked in loft studio #405 at the Fenway Studios in Boston for ten years, and received commissions from Pfizer Corporation and Beth Israel Hospital, among others.
 Residencies include Vermont Studio Center, Great Spruce Head Island in Maine, Master Printmaker at Contemporary Artists Center in North Adams, Fine Arts Work Center in Provincetown, and Artist in Residence at Cape Cod Community College.
 Collections include Pfizer, Fidelity Investments, Seckar & Warburg, London, Cape Cod Museum of Art, Provincetown Art Museum, Cahoon Museum of American Art, and the Wiggins Collection of Prints, Boston Public Library.